apache/incubator-weex-site/docs/docs/styles/common-styles.md

 :::

 ::: danger Only for Android
-Although `overflow:hidden` is default on android, a view **will not** clip its children according to `border-radius` unless all the following conditions meet.
+Although `overflow:hidden` is default on Android, a view **will not** clip its children according to `border-radius` unless all the following conditions meet.
   * The view type is `div`, `a`, `cell`, `refresh` or `loading`.
   * OS version is Android 4.3 or higher.
   * OS version is **not** Android 7.0